 I also measured a Trail Tech under-sparkplug temperature sensor as 142k ohms at 62° F (16.6° C).
 Whereas the OSSA's coolant sensor is about 2850 ohms at that temperature.

-An email to Apex Product Group (who now provides sales and tech support for Trail Tech) regarding this matter went unanswered.
+An email to Apex Product Group (now providing sales and technical support for Trail Tech) regarding this matter went unanswered.